kalgumaei/europeana-mdic/README.md

 The unittest modules are located in the directory `test`, so to run the tests follow these steps:

-1) Upload the file 2021108_Ag_CZ_CroatianCulturalHeritage_Zvucni11.json.gz to the HDFS storage using the following command:
+1) Upload the Europeana file 2021108_Ag_CZ_CroatianCulturalHeritage_Zvucni11.json.gz to the HDFS storage using the following command:
 ```
 $ hdfs dfs -copyFromLocal europeana/2021108_Ag_CZ_CroatianCulturalHeritage_Zvucni11.json.gz\
                                                      /spark/europeana/test/test_json_data.gz